Table of Contents

 Banana.
 The real culinary heart of Nairobi was Indian.
 There were Indian restaurants everywhere, at every price point.
 Meaty samosas were the standard snack food in any bar, and Indian stalls vied for my custom, enticing me with abundant displays in all the markets, colorful mounds of spices and lentils.
 I learned new words: elaichi, haldi, kalonji, dal.
 I loved curries.
 You got a bowl or mound of rice, and the meat and sauce was served separately in a metal pan.
 You put some curry and rice together, and then there were the toppings.
 Even in very humble restaurants, the toppings were lavish: chutneys, pickles, radishes, fresh cut fruit, shaved coconut and other nuts, etcetera.
 I loved all the toppings, but my favorite was sliced ripe banana.
 Still my favorite.

 Curry on the brain.
-While I was still in college the UN would pay my airfare so I could go visit my parents in Kenya.
-I was getting more serious about learning to cook now that I had a kitchen, and when I visited Kenya I'd go soak up all I could in Nairobi's Indian restaurants and markets.
+While I was still in college the UN would pay my airfare so I could go visit my parents in Kenya if they didn't take home leave that year.
+I went twice.
+I was especially interested in Indian cooking, and when I visited Kenya I'd go soak up all I could in Nairobi's Indian restaurants and markets.
 I started collecting Indian cookbooks.
-Early on I learned to scoff at prepared curry powders, buying all the individual spices and grinding them or frying them whole as needed.
+Once I had a kitchen in Tallahassee I learned to scoff at prepared curry powders, buying all the individual spices and grinding them or frying them whole as needed.
 Indian became my second culinary language after southern.

 English?
 I also discovered English delicacies in Nairobi.
-Cadbury bars were the first chocolate bars I liked: Caramello, Fruit & Nut, Royal Dark.
-I also became fascinated by luxury canned goods that I thought of as English because I found them in very English-style grocers, things like paté de foie gras with truffles, lumpfish caviar, smoked mussels.
+Cadbury bars were the first chocolate bars I liked, especially Caramello and Royal Dark.
+And the After Eight thin mints they sold at the cinema.
+I also became fascinated by luxury canned goods that I thought of as English because I found them in very English-style grocers, things like lumpfish caviar, smoked mussels, and paté de foie gras with truffles.
 That dubious fascination lasted for years, but I survived it.

 Curried pulao.
-One of my contributions was a curried pulao dinner that combined things I learned in Nairobi with 50s/60s California-style cooking I was learning from Sam and Gail, who lived in Cupertino and other Bay Area burgs for years.
+When I was in residence on the Fishfarm I took a turn cooking for the whole gang: a minimum of eight of us, often more like twelve or fifteen.
+One of my recipes turned out to be a hit: a curried pulao dinner that combined things I learned in Nairobi with California-style cooking I was learning from Sam and Gail, who lived in Cupertino and other Bay Area burgs for years.
 French onion soup dip, anyone?
 You want guac with that?
+How about some rumaki?
 I would fry up a bunch of Indian spices into a tadka.
 When the spices all got very fragrant I dumped in dry brown basmati rice, and let the rice fry before adding water.
 Then cover and don't peek!
 While that was cooking I'd make a very garlicky green salad with a good amount of lemon juice as the acid.
 You mixed the richly spiced fragrant rice with the tart garlicky salad and ate them as one dish.
 Everyone loved it, even the kids.
 A popular vegetarian meal, whoo hoo!

 Peach rightside up cake.
+I also cooked the occasional weekend dinner, and the kids would clamor for this one.
+Adults too.
 I would cut up ripe peaches and simmer them in a cast iron skillet with butter and brown sugar until they began to get soft and syrupy.
-I would dot the surface of this sea of peachy goodness with a California-style pancake batter.
-Oatmeal, pecans, whole wheat.
+Then I would dot the surface of this sea of peachy syrupy goodness with my pancake batter California style: oatmeal, pecans, whole wheat.
 The dollops of batter always looked like they were going to drown.
-Then I took the skillet off the stove and put it in the oven.
+I took the skillet off the stove and put it in the oven.
 When I took it out, the peaches had disappeared under a bulging brown hippie cake.
-I originally tried turning it out to be peach upside down cake, but it was too gooey so I just served it rightside up with a spoon for digging out the sweet doughy treasures at the bottom.
-This Scout finally made that campfire peach cobbler right.
+I originally tried turning it out to be peach upside down cake, but it was too gooey to fall out of the skillet, so I just served it rightside up with a spoon for digging out the sweet doughy treasures at the bottom.
+Campfire peach cobbler finally made right.